VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Conclusion

 \section{Conclusion}

 We propose VLAD-Grasp, a zero-shot grasp synthesis framework that leverages the reasoning and generative capabilities of large-scale vision–language models.
-By formulating grasp detection as the generation of rod-impaled object images, and subsequently lifting this representation into 3D through depth prediction and geometric alignment, our approach bypasses the need for expert grasp annotations or retraining.
+By formulating grasp detection as the generation of a virtual cylindrical proxy intersecting the object's geometry (encoding an antipodal grasp axis in image space), and subsequently lifting this representation into 3D through depth prediction and geometric alignment, our approach bypasses the need for expert grasp annotations or retraining.
 Our training-free pipeline demonstrates that foundation models can serve as powerful priors for robotic manipulation.

 Our experiments highlight several key strengths of VLAD-Grasp.
 First, the method achieves competitive or superior grasp success rates compared to state-of-the-art supervised models, despite no task-specific training.
-Second, the integration of structured prompting and geometric consistency ensures robust transfer from synthetic goal images to executable grasps in the real world.
+Second, the integration of structured prompting and geometric consistency ensures robust transfer from virtual grasping concept images to executable grasps in the real world.
 Finally, the successful deployment on a Franka Research 3 robot reinforces that the approach generalizes to novel, previously unseen objects, underscoring the generalizable reasoning capabilities of VLMs for robotic grasping.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-This material is based upon work supported in part by the DEVCOM Army Research Laboratory under cooperative agreement : W911NF2520170.
+We acknowledge the assistance of LLMs (ChatGPT, Claude) towards refining minor parts of the manuscript text.